Daily Python coding challenges calibrated to your exact level

 What level are the Python coding challenges?

-Challenges start at your current skill level and adapt up or down based on performance.
-A beginner gets string and list challenges.
-An intermediate learner gets OOP and file handling.
-An advanced learner gets algorithm and system design problems.
-The difficulty is always calibrated.
+Challenges are calibrated to your current skill level when generated — a beginner gets string and list challenges, an intermediate learner gets OOP and file handling, an advanced learner gets algorithm-style problems.

 Do daily challenges count toward my path progress?